woxiangquca/secret_material/Issue/society.md

 1.1 **Egypt**
-make great contribution to civilization of the world, but it is based on the miserable life of hundreds of slaves 1.2 **Soviet Union** defeat Nazi, end the war. while it
+make great contribution to civilization of the world, but it is based on the miserable life of hundreds of slaves 1.2 **Soviet Union** defeat Nazi, end the war. while it is nio

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDQ2NjIyMTcsNDkxODAzMzQwLC03NT
+eyJoaXN0b3J5IjpbLTY4MzQzMDEyMywtMTU0NDY2MjIxNyw0OT
-A3MTM4NDhdfQ==
+E4MDMzNDAsLTc1MDcxMzg0OF19
 -->